dekoskylab/Quality_control/README.md

 Usage:
 `python contamination_analysis.py your_files your_metadata`

-The script will your_files sharing a common name, and calculate the level of shared CDR3 nt sequences.
-Next, it will merge that information with run metadata, to help track contamination events.
+The script will `your_files` sharing a common name, and calculate the level of shared CDR3 nt sequences.
+Next, it will merge that information with `your_metadata`, to help track contamination events.

 The sample data provided consists on modeled human CDR H3 sequences using immuneSIM (https://immunesim.readthedocs.io/en/latest/). experiment_c* files were intentionally build from experiment_a* files to simulate sample contamination.